 - 2. Best Looking: Helly-Hansen Oslo

-- 3. Best for Shovel Storage: KLM Krew Pak
+- 3. Best for Shovel Storage: KLIM Krew Pak

 - 4. Best for Shovel Storage: Polaris Snowmobile Ultimate Shovel Bag

 - 6. Most Versatile: Teton Sports Oasis 1100